Why Is Open Pit Mining So Devastating To The Environment

 When we let out tiny bits and gasses into the air – such as carbon monoxide, sulfur dioxide, and nitrogen oxides – it causes air pollution.
 It’s a serious problem, making the air bad in nearby areas and even further away, causing smog and trouble breathing.

 Let’s not overlook heavy metals such as lead and mercury.
 They stick around and can hurt our health, especially for people near industries or mines.
-These harmful substances are just a couple of examples of the negative effects of open pit mining on ecology and the overall environment.
+These harmful substances are just a couple of examples of how open pit mining poses a significant environmental threat.

 Soil Pollution